Board of Education Student Code of Conduct (8/23/05)

 Be sure to look at our college related material.
 The college handbooks (bar coded reference books) may not be checked out, but students may borrow the bar coded books.
 The college catalogs, video tapes, and CDs, etc. (not bar coded) may be signed out by KKHS students and parents.
 There are also free college handouts, brochures and applications which can be picked up.
 (The library copy machine will also be available.
 10 cents per copy.)

-1. Ms. Janie King, 12th Grade Counselor, at 573-8700 Ext.
+If you have any questions about this college section, please contact:1.
+Ms. Janie King, 12th Grade Counselor, at 573-8700 Ext.
 231 or e-mail her at janie_king@notes.k12.hi.us

 2. Ms. Susan Tavares-Kenney, Head Librarian, at 573-8710 (ask for library) or e-mail her at susan_tavares@notes.k12.hi.us